Asante people

 The Asante, also known as Ashanti in English (/ə'ʃɑːntiː/), are part of the Akan ethnic group and are native to the Ashanti Region of modern-day Ghana.
 Asantes are the last group to emerge out of the various Akan civilisations.
 Twi is spoken by over nine million Asante people as their native language.

-The Asante people developed the Ashanti Empire, along the Lake Volta and Gulf of Guinea.
+The Asante people developed the Ashanti Empire along the Lake Volta and Gulf of Guinea.
 The empire was founded in 1670, and the capital Kumase was founded in 1680 by Asantehene Osei Kofi Tutu I on the advice of Okomfo Anokye, his premier.
 Sited at the crossroads of the Trans-Saharan trade, Kumase's strategic location contributed significantly to its growth.
-Over time a number of peculiar factors have combined to transform the Kumase metropolis into a financial centre and political capital.
-The main causal factors included the unquestioning loyalty to the Asante rulers and the Kumase metropolis' growing wealth, derived in part from the capital's lucrative domestic trade in items such as gold, slaves, and bullion.
+Over time a number of peculiar factors combined to transform the Kumase metropolis into a financial centre and political capital.
+The main causal factors included the unquestioning loyalty to the Asante rulers and the Kumase metropolis' growing wealth, derived in part from the capital's lucrative domestic trade in items such as slaves and gold bullion.

 Nomenclature

 In the Asante dialect of Twi, Asantefo; singular masculine: Asantenibarima, singular feminine: Asantenibaa.
-The name Asante "warlike" is traditionally asserted by scholars to derive from the 1670s as the Asante went from being a tributary state to a centralized hierarchical kingdom.
-Asantehene Osei Tutu I, military leader and head of the Asante Oyoko clan, founded the Asante Empire.
-Osei Tutu I obtained the support of other clan chiefs and, using Kumase as the central base, subdued surrounding Akan states.
-Osei Tutu challenged and eventually defeated Denkyira in 1701, and this is the asserted modern origin of the name.
+The name Asante "warlike" is thought to have originated between 1670 and 1701, when the former Asante tributary state became a centralized kingdom.